All Episodes

 So you artificially flood the market with more supply.

-So now the U.S. is going to look to Venezuela and wind down sanctions against this, you know, murdering dictator thug uh Maduro, clearing the way for Chevron to resume their oil operations and reopen the the U.S. and European markets to their energy.
+So now the U.S. is going to look to Venezuela and wind down sanctions against this murdering dictator thug Maduro, clearing the way for Chevron to resume their oil operations and reopen the U.S. and European markets to their energy.

-That means we're gonna make them rich again.
+That means we're going to make them rich again.

-If he does the Iranian deal, we'll make the mullahs and Iran rich again.
+If he does the Iranian deal, we'll make the mullahs in Iran rich again.

 U.S. gas prices climbing day after day.

-We're gonna go back to five dollar a gallon gasoline.
+We're going to go back to $5 a gallon gasoline.

-And Joe's answer, I well, we'll do another quick band-aid fix.
+And Joe's answer, we'll do another quick band-aid fix or release more petroleum reserves, which compromises our national security.

 This way we don't get hammered on high gas prices or lose the election because of my idiotic energy and economic policies.